ktvng/yohello/README.md

 ## Acknowledgements

-This website was inspired by the original at [nohello.com](https://www.nohello.com/).
-Acknowledgements go to the original anonymous author.
-I felt an urge to modernize this gem with a more suitable layout, https connection and open-sourced code.
+This website was inspired by the original at [nohello.com](https://www.nohello.com/) and by the "canonical" open source version found [here](https://sbmueller.github.io/nohello/).
+Acknowledgements go to the original anonymous author and the creators of the open source "mirror".
+The [Stylesheet](https://gist.github.com/forivall/7d5a304a8c3c809f0ba96884a7cf9d7e#file-gh-pandoc-css) is available licensed under MIT license, Copyright (c) 2016-2017 Emily M Klassen.

-[Stylesheet](https://gist.github.com/forivall/7d5a304a8c3c809f0ba96884a7cf9d7e#file-gh-pandoc-css)
-licensed under MIT license, Copyright (c) 2016-2017 Emily M Klassen.
+I felt the need to put a quirky spin on a timeless classic.